Severson-Group/AMDS/Motherboard/docs/README.md

 <img src="Images/Motherboard_3d.png" width="500" />

 The daughter cards can be connected in daisy chain pair configuration (D) or single SPI configuration (S).
-This daisy chain configuration will have throughput of 500 kSPS.
+The daisy chain configuration will have throughput of 500 kSPS.
 If the number of daughter cards is less than or equal to four, then single SPI configuration can be used to get higher throughput.
 This single SPI configuration will have throughput of 1 MSPS.
 The configuration can be changed using jumpers (P9, P10, P15, P16) as shown in the following figure.

 <img src="Images/Jumper_modes.png" width="400"/>